 50,000 years ago, give or take, a meteorite came screaming from the sky and slammed into the Earth.
 The scar it left across the Arizona landscape is now a popular tourist attraction, complete with wreckage from daredevil pilots that flew too low.

-While known simply as “Meteor Crater” to most, scientists refer to it as “Barringer Crater” after Daniel Barringer, the man who first suggested that the giant hole was made from a flying space rock.
+While it’s known simply as “Meteor Crater” to most, scientists refer to it as “Barringer Crater” after Daniel Barringer, the man who first suggested that the giant hole was made by a flying space rock.
 Barringer was a mining engineer, and his business, Standard Iron Company, staked claim on the property.
 In 1903, along with his partner, mathematician and physicist Benjamin Chew Tilghman, Barringer conducted land surveys and collected documentation supporting his meteor theory.
 Despite his efforts, he was met with skepticism and disbelief from the scientific community.

 Planetary science didn’t mature enough for geologists to swallow Barringer’s impact theory until the ’50s and ’60s.
 A discovery of the minerals coesite and stishovite, which only occur when quartz-bearing rocks are severely shocked by an instantaneous overpressure, supported all of Barringer’s findings.
 Unfortunately, Barringer had left this mortal plane in 1929 and was never vindicated in life.
 Eugene M. Shoemaker, who discovered the minerals, was given credit as the man who uncovered the first unarguable proof of extraterrestrial impact.